webbouwer/wp-startup/README.md

 # WP Startup
 Do more with basic Wordpress

-### 'Early Bird' version
+### Development version

-The WP Startup plugin hooks into your basic Wordpress installation providing options to enable and disable Wordpress core functionalities, and extra functionalities to tweak your website layout and performance.
+The WP Startup plugin hooks into your basic Wordpress installation providing options to enable and disable some obvious Wordpress core functionalities.

 ###### Features:

-##### Enable WP theme options
+##### WP theme options
+- Custom page templates!
-- enable Theme background image
+- Theme background image

-##### Enable WP components
+##### WP components
-- enable Link Manager component
+- Link Manager component

-##### Remove WP overhead
+##### WP overhead
 - disable Gravatars
 - disable Emojicons

-##### WP Dashboard Tweaking
+##### WP Tweaking
-- enable Categories metabox forced hierarchy display
+- Categories metabox forced hierarchy display

-##### WP Widget Tweaking
-- enable shortcodes in text widget
+- Shortcodes in text widget
-- enable php coding in text widget
+- PHP coding in text widget!

-##### Add custom code
+##### WP custom code
-- add custom css
+- add custom css!
-- add custom javascript
+- add custom javascript!

-'Early Bird' is a development build version, released for experienced wordpress users or code study.
+This is a development build version, released for experienced wordpress users or code study.
 This version does not provide any warranty or future updates.
-A full release is in development.
+Working towards a full release.